Concerning Developments

 H5N1 Spread

 Another concerning development is the continuous spread of H5N1.
 It seems likely that H5N1 will sooner or later arrive on the remaining uninfected continent, Australia.
 This would maximize the number of available hosts, with H5N1 circulating almost everywhere.
 With hardly any geographical boundaries and a broad host range, H5N1 will probably be a persistent threat for decades.
 And it may continue to adapt to mammals.
-The unprecedented H5N1 infections of cows seemingly related to milking demonstrate how a large number of infected birds can lead to unexpected widespread infections, leading to spillovers into other species from the cows, including H5N1 in cats and a racoon.
+The unprecedented H5N1 infections of cows seemingly related to milking demonstrate how a large number of infected birds can lead to unexpected widespread infections, leading to spillovers into other species from the cows, including wild birds, cats and a racoon, and even back into poultry and from there into humans.
+A reassortment between clade 2.3.2.1c and clade 2.3.4.4b found in a human illustrates how the large number of circulating viruses may result in dangerous new variants.

 The currently circulating HPAI H5N1 is derived from viruses of the goose/Guangdong/96- (gsGD)- lineage that were first detected in commercially-farmed geese in China in 1996 and have circulated and evolved in poultry.
 Multiple strains of virus within the gsGD lineage spread across east and southeast Asia in 2003-04, some of which was the result of spread by wild birds (e.g. to Japan and Republic of Korea).
 In 2005 the first intercontinental wave of transmission of gsGD viruses occurred across Eurasia and into Africa and has been followed by multiple waves of intercontinental spread.
 Viruses in the gsGD-lineage viruses have evolved into 5th order clades and have formed multiple genotypes.
 The A(H5N1) virus that emerged in 2020 belongs to clade 2.3.4.4b and has caused numerous outbreaks in wild birds in Asia and Europe, typically during autumn and winter, as well as in Africa, but has persisted year-round in wild birds in Europe since 2021.
 That same year, HPAI H5 spread across the Atlantic Ocean to North America, where it spread rapidly across the continent in 2022 and southwards to Central and South America